blobbybilb/gobble-db/README.md

 If your "production" use case allows you to consider a library as new and not popular as this one, then yes, it will probably be production-ready enough for your use case.
 It's meant to be simple enough that any bugs surface quickly and are easy to fix.

+### Why is it called gobble-db?
+It uses the Go "gob" binary data format, and it's supposed to be simple and friendly, so gobble-db.

+### License
+LGPLv2.1